aritra404/Safety_app-main/README.md

 ## 📱 Project Overview

-SafeGuard ensures user safety through voice-activated emergency detection.
+SafetyApp ensures user safety through voice-activated emergency detection.
 When the user speaks a pre-set "safe word", the app performs the following actions:

 - Records a 20-second audio clip
 - Uploads the clip securely to Firebase Storage